 (1) The risk-free interest rate was determined by management using the applicable Treasury Bill as of the measurement date.

-(2) The historical trading volatility was determined by calculating the volatility of the Company's stock at September 30, 2018 and June 30, 2018.
+(2) The historical trading volatility was determined by calculating the volatility of the Company's stock.

 (3) The Company does not expect to pay a dividend in the foreseeable future.

 NOTE 7 - DERIVATIVE LIABILITIES (continued)